Squirtle12/Squirtle12.github.io/_pages/about.md

 Education
 ======
-* M.E. in Harbin, Harbin Institute of Technology, 2023-2026(expected)
+* M.S. in Information and Communication Engineering, Beijing University of Posts and Telecommunications, 2018
-* B.E. in Weihai, Harbin Institute of Technology, 2019-2023
+* B.S. in Electronic Information Engineering, Northeast Agricultural University, 2014

 Work Experience
 ======